First Time Home Buyers FAQ

 Also, before you start home shopping, you need an idea of what you want.
-The list of “must-haves” may change as you start looking, but at a minimum, you should have an idea of the following: geographic area and/or school district, number of bedrooms and bathrooms, amount of property, garage or no garage, basement or no, type of kitchen, and anything specific you either HAVE to have or simply won’t accept.
-For example, you only want to look at Victorian homes built in the late 1800s, or you must have a stream for fishing, or a full-wall stone fireplace, or you absolutely won’t live anywhere without a yard.
-In addition to your financial ceiling, knowing what you would really like will help you focus your search only on those houses that have a chance of becoming your home.
+The list of “must-haves” may change as you start looking.
+At a minimum, though, you should have an idea of the following: geographic area and/or school district, number of bedrooms and bathrooms, amount of property, garage or no garage, basement or no, type of kitchen, and anything specific you either HAVE to have or simply won’t accept.
+For example, if you only want to look at Victorian homes built in the late 1800s, you need to know that.
+The same is true if you “must” have a stream for fishing, or a full-wall stone fireplace.
+Maybe you absolutely will not agree to live anywhere without a yard.
+In addition to your financial ceiling, knowing what you really like will help you focus your search only on those houses that have a chance of becoming your home.

 Q: Do I really need my own real estate agent?

 A: Yes, you should definitely interview and then hire your own real estate agent.
 First and foremost, you don’t pay for your real estate agent out of your pocket.
 It comes from the seller’s side of the transaction, so when you are working with a buyer agent, you don’t have to worry about spending money out of pocket for the services.
-Second, having your own agent means you have a professional who represents you, someone who has specific responsibilities to you, like undivided loyalty, confidentiality, full disclosure and more.
-Your agent will be able to provide you with comprehensive market data, help you put together a great offer when you find the home you want, negotiate on your behalf, and help you through the potentially difficult steps required to get from an accepted offer through contract and inspections and appraisals and mortgage process to closing and even beyond.
+Second, having your own agent means you have a professional who represents you.
+That person has specific responsibilities to you, like undivided loyalty, confidentiality, full disclosure and more.
+Your agent will be able to provide you with comprehensive market data and help you put together a great offer when you find the home you want.
+In addition, your agent will negotiate on your behalf, and help you through the potentially difficult steps required to get from an accepted offer through contract and inspections and appraisals and mortgage process to closing and even beyond.

 Q: What else do I need to know?

 A: There is a lot involved in a real estate transaction; believe it or not, the easiest part of the transaction is finding the right home.
-Your real estate agent can help you navigate through the entire process and can provide all the other information you might need to know.
+Your real estate agent can help you navigate through the entire process.
+That starts with the steps above and ends with closing.

 If your search takes you to the Monroe NY or surrounding areas, I’d be happy to help!